 UK company Diversity in Tech states that the technology industry is growing almost 3 times faster than the whole economy and is contributing around £200 billion a year to the economy, making it critical for companies to improve their inclusion approaches.

-Reports have shown that women often leave tech companies earlier than men, in part due to being more actively discriminated against.
+Women often leave tech companies earlier than men, in part due to being more actively discriminated against.
 A report from Harvard Business Review even suggests that tools used in workplaces to combat inequality, such as unconscious bias training, can even exacerbate unconscious bias itself.
+Additionally, the COVID-19 pandemic has exacerbated gender inequalities in the workforce, as many women were forced to shoulder the burden of childcare.

-Furthermore, the statistics are even more disheartening when you consider BAME employees in tech––currently, only around 4% of the entire UK tech workforce identify as BAME, and 74.5% of boards in the UK tech sector had no BAME members.
-These disheartening statistics point towards major changes that need to occur for diversity in tech, and a mass overhaul of current inclusion practices within the tech sector.
-Bee notes that diversity within leadership positions is a top priority for Cyferd’s recruitment team, and constantly looks to innovate new avenues for sourcing diverse talent.
+‘A diverse workforce is absolutely necessary to build and sustain a collaborative environment,’ adds Anne-Louise Bee, Chief Operating Officer at Cyferd.
+Bee is right; research shows that diverse and inclusive companies are more innovative––a necessary component for any company in the tech sector.
+Bee notes that diversity in technology leadership positions is a top priority for Cyferd’s recruitment team, and constantly looks to innovate new avenues for sourcing diverse talent.
 Cyferd constantly looks toward the future; as the company grows, so will its impact on diversity in the tech sector.

 Learn more about Cyferd’s diversity & inclusion here.